Stormy Does West Hollywood! She Gets Key To The City, Has Personal Appearance

 WEST HOLLYWOOD (CBSLA) — She came, she saw and she conquered.

-Stormy Daniels, the adult film actress who said she had a one-night stand with Donald Trump — an encounter he continues to deny despite acknowledging a $130,000 hush payment — was given the key to West Hollywood Wednesday and she said she has no intention of letting up on the president.
+Stormy Daniels, the adult-film actress who said she had a one-night stand with Donald Trump, an encounter he continues to deny despite acknowledging a $130,000 hush payment, was given the key to West Hollywood on Wednesday and she said she has no intention of letting up on the president.

 West Hollywood Mayor John Duran declared it “Stormy Daniels Day.”

-Daniels, whose real name is Stephanie Clifford, will be honored for her involvement in the #RESIST movement, of which West Hollywood has been a big part.
+Daniels, whose real name is Stephanie Clifford, was honored for her involvement in the #RESIST movement, of which West Hollywood has been a big part.

 “In these politically tumultuous times, Daniels has proven herself to be a profile in courage by speaking truth to power even under threats to her safety and extreme intimidation,” the city said in a statement Tuesday.
 The city tweeted at Daniels, calling her “a profile in courage.”

-Daniels told the assembled crowd that she related fully with the people of West Hollywood.
+Daniels told the crowd that she related fully with the people of West Hollywood.

 “This community has a history of standing up to bullies,” she said, “and speaking truth to power.
 And I’m very, very lucky to be a part of it.”